Walking in Vancouver – Stanley Park Seawall

 There is a small, relaxed beach at the entrance to Stanley Park, where we saw a super-still heron (I’ve named him Baxter.)
 I thought Baxter might have been a pretty statue from afar because he just didn’t move at all.
 And then suddenly he dipped his beak into the water and pulled back with a fish that was waaay too big for his slender beak!
 He sort of struggled to swallow the fish because he’d grabbed it at the wrong angle.
 So he did a sort of twist and swallow manoeuvre to send it down his gullet.
 After that, Baxter went back to staring at the water, but he seemed less intense as you could see him fidgeting a little compared to his total stillness before.

 There are quite a few massive ships and tankers that seem to wait in this area before they visit the port in Vancouver.
 I counted 17 on our walk.
 Most of them were still, but after a while one of them started to move slowly towards Vancouver.
 Actually, it can’t have been that slow, because once it made it around the headland we weren’t quick enough to see where it docked.
 The vast majority of ships were red, or at least had red bottoms.
 I wonder if that is just to make it easier to see them out at sea?
 Or is there one shipping company that just really likes red ships!?
 We also saw some pretty spring flowers that looked like teeny bells.
-Do you know what they are?
-I have no idea!
+These will turn into salal berries.

 We kept walking around for even better views of the North Shore…

-The beaches on this side of the park were less sandy, so didn’t have so many sunbathers.
+The beaches on this side of the park were less sandy, so have fewer sunbathers.
 However they make up for it by being a good place to see goslings.
-I think it must be because there were quite a few long stretches of shallow water.
-It’s a safe place for goslings to learn how to be geese.
+The water is shallow, so it’s a safe place for goslings to learn how to be geese.
 Look at those little fluffy cuties!
 They weren’t as majestic as Baxter the heron but they were pretty busy finding things to eat in the seaweed.

 Just around the next bend we started to see the Lions Gate Bridge.
 It is huuuge!
 It looks like there is a pedestrian walkway up there so at some point I’ll walk over with my camera.
 The views were lovely down below the bridge so they must be amazing from up high!